Get your

 Note:

-I substituted the Djon with Honey Mustard Mayo substituted the cayenne with 1/8 tsp of sweet paprika.
+I substituted the Djon with Honey Mustard Mayo and substituted the cayenne with 1/8 tsp of sweet paprika.

-I used a Nutri bullet to blend it.
+I used a Nutri Bullet to blend it.

 How to test the freshness of eggs